So, you’re looking for a book to read?

 Here are blog posts I’ve written with lists of books by theme, all with brief summaries:

-Best Books of the Year archive: my annual favorites list!
+Best Books of the Year: my annual favorites list!

 55 Great Fantasy Series to Binge Read: dragons, witches, magicians, all the good stuff.